Dear Firebird Nation,

 This site is designed to be a resource for students, faculty and staff on issues related to all forms of discrimination and sexual misconduct, including options on getting help; policies and procedures; and how to report misconduct based upon discrimination and/or sexual misconduct.

 As a member of the Firebird Nation, you have options to exercise in the event you or someone you know has encountered any form of discrimination, including sexual discrimination or sexual harassment.
 If you have a concern or know of someone who does, we want to know.
-Our office number is 202-573-4855 and in the event of an on-campus emergency, the University’s Campus Police Department can be reached at 202-574-5050.
+Our phone numbers are 771-210-9423 (office cell—preferred number) or 202.274.5421 (office), and, in the event of an on-campus emergency, the University’s Campus Police Department can be reached at 202.574.5050.

 Compliance Officer/Title IX Coordinator